AWahab02/MoviBox/README.md

-# Flutter Movies App
+# Flutter Movies App - Cowlar Task

-Welcome to the Flutter Movies App!
-This mobile application offers a delightful experience for movie enthusiasts, allowing them to explore upcoming movies, discover top-rated films, view detailed movie information, watch trailers, and seamlessly purchase tickets for their favorite movies.
+A movie ticket booking app which uses the TMDB database and allows the user to fetch movies according to their preferences and allows them to book the movie for watching in a cinema hall.

 ## Features